 The work of cross-selling and of being part of a multi-faceted large law firm team that can serve the most important and best-paying clients is valuable, but this work takes time and takes partners away from more immediate billing needs.
 Moreover, cross-selling efforts often lead nowhere.

-People will be loyal to a partner to the extent that partner can keep others busy and working.
-Many partners are evaluated and compensated based on formulas which take into account the amount of work they give to others—and how many other attorneys they give work to.
+People will be loyal to a partner to the extent that the partner can keep others busy and working.
+Many partners are evaluated and compensated based on formulas, which takes into account the amount of work they give to others—and how many other attorneys they give work to.
 Associates may have been hired to work with a partner specifically, and the partner may be expected to keep them busy.

 Obviously, associates are not under a lot of pressure to give others work.

-- Pressure to Accept Less Money from the Firm.
+8. Pressure to Accept Less Money from the Firm

 If a partner has an extraordinarily good year, the law firm may pay that partner the same as it did the previous year with the promise that if the partner has a slow year in the future, his or her compensation will be kept the same.
 But such promises are not always honored.
 There are very few instances when partners receive as much money as they believe that they are entitled to.